EqualExperts/slack-gardener/README.md

 ```

-Creating slack dependencies
+Create slack dependencies
 1. Create slack user (due to current limitations, users must archive channels rather than bots)
 2. Create slack app using [Slack Api Console](https://api.slack.com/apps?new_app=1)
 3. Grant slack app permissions (as indicated by requirements above)
 4. Add bot user to slack app

-Creating aws dependencies
+Create aws dependencies
-1. Run the below commands to provision aws infrastructure, you may be prompted to create terraform s3 state buckets, if running for the first time
+1. Run the below commands (reviewing as necessary) to provision aws infrastructure, you may be prompted to create terraform s3 state buckets, if running for the first time, and you may see errors around creating the lambda as the lambda jar isn't present in the s3 bucket
 ```
 cd infra/environments/prod
 terragrunt plan-all
 terragrunt apply-all
+cd ../../..
 ```
 2. Change build.gradle bucketName references to allow gradle to upload the lambda jar to the correct place
 3. Upload lambda jar artifact (and hash) to s3 bucket by running